Conveyancing Frequently Asked Questions

 When Do I Pay the Conveyancing Fees?

-Similarly, if buying a property, you will have to make an upfront payment to cover any costs associated with the searches that are essential to progressing the conveyancing process.
-Your upfront payments here are made to any third parties involved in the process and don’t go towards the cost of your personal conveyancer.
+Buyers usually have to make an upfront payment to cover searches and other disbursements.
+Your upfront payments here are made to any third parties involved and don’t go towards the cost of your personal conveyancer.